sprucelabsai/spruce-documentation/src/pages/concepts/views.md

 [Storybook](https://storybook.spruce.bot/?path=/story/components-tool-belt-tool-belt--tool-belt).
 </details>

+## Root Skill View

+Coming soon...

+## Skill View Lifecycle

+Coming soon...

 ## Rendering a Skill View

 Let's get started on rendering a `SkillView`.
+In this example I'll use the `RootSkillViewController`, but you can name your `SkillViewController` anything you want.

 <details>
 <summary><strong>Test 1</strong>: Load Your (Root) Skill View</summary>